 The 50bp cut marked the start of unwinding the tightening stance, lowering the intensity of the monetary-policy-tightening driver as inflation eased.

 On 18 September 2024 the Federal Open Market Committee, chaired by Jerome Powell, voted to lower the federal funds target range by half a percentage point to 4.75-5.00%, its first cut after the aggressive 2022-2023 tightening cycle.
 The move signalled growing confidence that post-COVID inflation was moving back toward the 2% goal while the labour market cooled.
-The decision carried one dissent (Governor Michelle Bowman preferred a 25bp cut), and began the gradual easing that continued into 2025.
+The decision carried one dissent: Governor Michelle Bowman preferred a 25bp cut.

 On 18 September 2024 the Federal Open Market Committee, chaired by Jerome Powell, voted to lower the federal funds target range by half a percentage point to 4.75-5.00%, its first cut after the aggressive 2022-2023 tightening cycle.
 The move signalled growing confidence that post-COVID inflation was moving back toward the 2% goal while the labour market cooled.
-The decision carried one dissent (Governor Michelle Bowman preferred a 25bp cut), and began the gradual easing that continued into 2025.
+The decision carried one dissent: Governor Michelle Bowman preferred a 25bp cut.

 This fact’s slice of Factrail’s verified causal web — the people, facts, drivers and welfare indicators it connects to.
 Select any node to trace a path.